 Untreated or severe ulcers can lead to serious complications.

-Bleeding is the most common complication, presenting with vomiting blood or black stools.
+• Bleeding: The most common complication, presenting with vomiting blood or black stools.
 Severe cases require hospitalization, intravenous medications, or even endoscopic procedures to stop bleeding.

 Most ulcers heal within 6–8 weeks of treatment.
 With proper therapy, long-term prognosis is excellent, and complications are uncommon.
-Patients who adhere to therapy and lifestyle changes often experience complete resolution.

 Preventive Strategies